janwilmake/efficient-recorder/README.md

 I really want this to exist, but won't pursue it for now.
 This repo serves as an example.
 Open to contributors!
 [DM me](https://x.com/janwilmake)

-After the [hackernews thread](https://news.ycombinator.com/item?id=42596607), I saw there are a couple other similar projects in various levels of completion, but none focuses on battery:
+After the [hackernews thread](https://news.ycombinator.com/item?id=42596607), I saw there are a couple other similar projects in various levels of completion (but none focuses on battery):

 - Screenpipe https://github.com/mediar-ai/screenpipe
 - Memento https://github.com/apirrone/Memento